 Let’s remind that in the Phoronix benchmarks, some of them showed that the Talos 2 performed well.
 For example: Stockfish, LLVM Compilation, 7zip and Zstd compression, TinyMembench, Postgresql.
 We will come back on that in details.

-TODO: Finalize: So, it was time to refresh and synthetize all that.
+So, it was time to refresh and synthesize all that.
 In the end, the investigation will show if there are still some benchmarks to look at for fixes or improvements.

 I also took some comments from any articles and comments.